 So when it was time for the medical milestone of this passage— the first mammogram—I wasn’t a bit worried.
 I knew I would do great!
 After all, there had never been a woman with breast cancer in my family.
 I exercised, ate well, even had three kids before I was 30.
-This confidence, mind you, was based mostly on scientific journals such as People magazine, and O, where I consistently scored very well on breast cancer quizzes.
-My plan was to smugly rock this mammo, squeeze in a few more errands for my son’s 16th birthday, and then pick up my daughter from preschool –all the while evolving, if there was time, along the way.
+This confidence was based mostly on scientific journals such as People magazine, and O, where I consistently scored very well on breast cancer quizzes.
+My plan was to smugly rock this mammo, squeeze in a few more errands for my son’s 16th birthday, and then pick up my daughter from preschool, all the while evolving, if there was time, along the way.

 But survive I did, that day and the excruciating days that followed, not due to any personal fortitude, but only because there didn’t seem to be another option at the time.
 It would be three days before I got the news for sure, and weeks before I learned that the diagnosis included not only the “in situ” cancer the radiologist had suspected, but a much more dangerous invasive tumor within.
 It would be months before all the treatment decisions were made, and a year and a half before they were all finished.

 I confess that I did have the hope, early on, that maybe this would be the thing that propelled me into the rarified air of enlightenment.
-Perhaps if I tried really hard, and did an excellent job at this, I would look back on this time and blithely note that on this day, I was transformed: I would never again yell at my children or at drivers on the Baltimore Beltway.
+Perhaps if I tried really hard, and did an excellent job, I would look back and blithely note that on this day, I was transformed: never again to yell at my children or at drivers on the Baltimore Beltway.
 I would take up pottery and wear Eileen Fisher and breeze through life in a peaceful state of wonder and gratitude.
 I would never again sweat the small stuff, because I had would have, that day, become a Zen woman.